gbowne1/ProgrammerNotes/Node_JavaScript_Programming/nodejs-development.md

 ## Node.js environement and environement variables

 Using the Node.js environment especially within a web application or framework typcially requires installing the npm package `dotenv` so that you can use a `.env` or `variable.env` file to pass certain things along like ports

+## Installing Node.js packages

+First of all, you should go the included read make-a-package-json.md file, although you can create a `package.json` file generated automatically by running `npm init` or `npm init -y` and answer the questions it gives you.
+But unless you know what to answer the questions here with, it might be in your best interest to create your own `package.json` file.

+Once you decide which package(s) you will be installing.
+Install the required package(s) with whatever your package manager you are using.
+This will automatically create a `node_modules` folder or directory in your project.
+NPM will use `npm install packagename`, replacing packagename with whatever package you are installing.
+Yarn will use

+Ideally, this  `node_modules` should not be commited to version control, git, etc. and should this should be added to the `.gitignore` file because it will include the path to the modules you used on your computer in the contents of this folder/directory.
+However, There's no harm in committing this to version control like git.
+I would suggest that from here, you do your own research on this.
+My thoughts on this is that everyone who will use `yarn install` or `npm install` the requirements from the package.json file of your library, package or web application should ideally have their own unique version of the `node_modules` folder with the paths to the installation(s) of these packages on their own system.

+## Handy, useful stuff in Node.js

+If you use the `npm outdated` command done in bash/shell/command/terminal will list the outdated packages that are listed in your package.json file in a table.

+To update packages you can use the `npm update` command.